behrisch/sumo-documentation/README.md

 # SUMO Documentation :book:

-The new SUMO Documentation is generated using [Jekyll](https://jekyllrb.com).
+The SUMO Documentation is generated using [Jekyll](https://jekyllrb.com).

 ## Getting started